visitsindhupalchowk/contribution-starter/docs/CV_GUIDLINE.md

 # CV Writing Guidelines For This Project

-When creating your CV, feel free to customize it according to your liking, but ensure that you include the above-mentioned sections with the specified format:
+When creating your CV, feel free to customize it according to your liking, but ensure that you include the below-mentioned sections with the specified format:

 1. **Personal Details:**
    Use the format `# Personal Details`.